gchq/Palisade-examples/deployment/local-jvm/README.md

 This example demonstrates different users querying an avro file over a REST api running locally in JVMs.

 The example runs different queries by different users, with different purposes.
-When you run the example you will see the data has been redacted in line with the rules.
+When you run the example, you will see the data has been redacted in line with the rules.
 For an overview of the [example data](../../hr-data-generator/README.md) and [example policies](../../example-library/README.md), see the [repo root](../../README.md).

 In order to successfully run the Local JVM example, please make sure the [Palisade-services](https://github.com/gchq/Palisade-services) repository has been cloned from GitHub to the intended project location.